lionheart/KeyboardAdjuster/README.md

    }
    ```

-2. Figure out which view you'd like to pin to the top of the keyboard.
-A `UIScrollView`, `UITableView`, or `UITextView` are likely candidates.
-Then, wherever you're setting up your view constraints, set `keyboardAdjustmentHelper.constraint` to the constraint pinning the bottom of this view to the bottom of the screen:
+2. Figure out which view you'd like to pin to the top of the keyboard--it's probably going to be a `UIScrollView`, `UITableView`, or `UITextView`.
+Then, wherever you're setting up your view constraints, set `keyboardAdjustmentHelper.constraint` to the Y-axis constraint pinning the bottom of this view:

    ```swift
    class MyViewController: UIViewController, KeyboardAdjuster {